llm-case-studies/whowhe2wha/Docs/CURRENT_STATE.md

     -   **Spatial View (Map Modal):** Clicking a location tag opens a modal showing a map, nearby events, and key contacts with a one-click "Schedule" action.
     -   **Spatial-Temporal View (TimeMap Modal):** Clicking a date tag opens a modal showing a multi-point route map and itinerary for a 7-day window.
     -   **Holiday Overlays:** The Timeline view allows users to select and display various national and religious holidays for better contextual planning.
+    -   **Project Filtering:** The Timeline view allows users to filter which project categories are visible.

 -   **User Interface & Experience:**
     -   A clean, responsive UI with multiple user-selectable themes (light, dark, focus).